Update: Apr 2021 BASED ON THE DEMERGER DEVELOPMENTS ITC POSSESS MULTIBAGGER PROPERTIES

 ITC stock has been struggling from a long time now with its share price declining to more than 34% since last year.
-Such immense fall has wiped out more than Rs.206540 crore from its market capitalisation.
+Such immense fall has wiped out more than Rs.206540 crore from its market capitalization.

 We at Futurecaps has done an in-depth analysis so that you can understand if ITC stock is a multibagger or more of a value trap.
+Yes, even with the Sunrise Acquisition & Demerger possibilities.

-Note: This is NOT A multibagger
+Note: This is NOT A multibagger recommendation

 Established in 1910 as Imperial Tobacco Company of India Limited, was renamed to ITC in 1974.